Ship dislodges, tips over in Scotland dry dock; 25 injured

 Photos from the scene showed the ship leaning to the side at a 45-degree angle.
 Adam McVey, a local official, tweeted that it became dislodged due to strong winds.

-British media reports said the 76-meter (250-feet) ship was a research vessel previously bought and outfitted by the late Microsoft co-founder Paul Allen.
+The 76-meter (250-feet) long vessel, named the Petrel, was a research vessel previously bought and outfitted by the late Microsoft co-founder Paul Allen.
+The Petrel is equipped with deep-sea exploration technology and has led several high-profile missions to locate historic shipwrecks, including the discovery of the USS Indianapolis in 2017 in the Philippine Sea.

 The BBC reported the ship had been moored since 2020 due to challenges brought by the COVID-19 pandemic.